 The launch of “Window Shopping Directory Centre” (or WSDC)

 This was the start of the online business card directory idea, expanded a little to allow for multiple business pages that contained photos, contact details, and about pages once a business card was clicked on.
 The interface was themeable for the user, but it’s important to note this was not a multi-tenant/white-labelled system.
-The technology and infrastructure require mentioning as they were key to resolving a few of the negative aspects we were trying to mitigate above.
+The technology and infrastructure require mentioning as they were key to resolving a few of the concerning aspects we were trying to mitigate above.

 TechnologyInfrastructure